 In our first counterfactual, we quantify the aggregate effects of the 47 MDP openings under various assumptions about the underlying propagation forces.
-There are two main propagation forces in our model: input-output linkages and within-firm, across-location ("global") knowledge sharing.31 In our model, we can turn input-output forces off by setting the parameter vector γ_s to one and turn global knowledge sharing off by setting the parameter θ to zero.
-In this counterfactual, we turn either both forces off, turn only input-output forces on, turn only global knowledge sharing on, or turn both forces on.
-We hold all other parameters at their estimated and calibrated values and follow the steps in our estimation procedure described in Section 5.
+There are two main propagation forces in our model: input-output linkages and within-firm, across-location ("global") knowledge sharing.36 In our model, we can turn input-output forces off by setting the parameter vector γ_s to one and turn global knowledge sharing off by setting the parameter θ to zero.
+In this first counterfactual, we either turn both forces off, turn only input-output forces on, turn only global knowledge sharing on, or turn both forces on.
+We hold all other parameters at their estimated or calibrated values and follow the steps in our estimation procedure described in Section 5.

-While the MDP openings constitute large regional shocks, they constitute relatively small shocks at the aggregate level.
+While MDP openings constitute large regional shocks, they constitute relatively small shocks at the aggregate level.
 When both propagation forces are turned off, aggregate welfare increases by 0.0038%.
 When only global knowledge sharing or only input-output forces are turned on, the welfare gains increase by a factor of 2.35 and 2.96, respectively.
 Hence, global knowledge sharing and input-output linkages have roughly similar amplification effects.
 However, the two forces also interact in meaningful ways.
 When both forces are turned on, the welfare gains increase by a factor of 6.94, which is almost double the two marginal effects combined (594% vs. 135% + 196%).
-Intuitively, input-output forces amplify the welfare gains resulting from productivity increases, including productivity increases from global knowledge sharing.
+Intuitively, input-output forces amplify the welfare gains from increases in productivity, including productivity increases due to global spillovers.